alanhe421/alfred-workflows/do-not-disturb/README.md

-> easy to toggle dnd
+> easy to toggle the Mac Do Not Disturb
 ![](./screenshot.gif)